serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 "ab" :: [Char]
 ```

 `Either a b` data type has two type arguments corresponding to `Left` and `Right` values, so there is also no reasonable way to fold an `Either a b`.
 But we could define `instance Foldable (Either a)` since `Either a` has an appropriate `* -> *` kind.
-The same for the 2-tuple data type — `instance Foldable ((,) a)` is possible.
-However, such instances are not intuitive since they operate on only one type argument.
+The same for the pair data type — `instance Foldable ((,) a)` is possible.
+However, such instances are not intuitive since they operate on only one of type arguments.

 ```haskell
 ghci> :kind Either